dh-epfl-students/EPFL-DHLAB-student-projects/README-Student-HowTo.md

 	- 2 GPUs
 	- 200GB of disk space on `/`
 	- 12TB of disk space under `scratch`
--  :exclamation: **important**: the machine is shared and given ths small size of `/`, do not store your data (i.e. the data you work with, intermediary results, models, various resources, etc.) in your `home` but under `scratch/students` where you can do your own folder.
+-  :warning: **important**: the machine is shared and given ths small size of `/`, do not store your data (i.e. the data you work with, intermediary results, models, various resources, etc.) in your `home` but under `scratch/students` where you can do your own folder.

-For people using Python on a cluster node:
+### For people using Python on a cluster node

 - create a **local** python environment (using conda or pipenv)
 - to easily code locally and run things remotely, configure your IDE to save your code on the remote serveur as you code (e.g. with [PyCharm](https://www.jetbrains.com/help/pycharm/creating-a-remote-server-configuration.html).

-**How to access a notebook on a remote server**
+### How to access a notebook on a remote server

 In order to access a jupyter notebook which runs on a remote server you need to configure the jupyter server-client setting accordingly.
 Have a look [here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#running-a-notebook-server).